timrehm/timrehm.github.io/_posts/2026-5-24-leverage.md

 \end{align*}
 $$

-Despite us measuring a .058$\,\Delta\mathrm{wOBA}$, which is *seven* standard deviations above the mean clutch skill, when we regress, we find that Jonah Heim turns out to be a -.014$\,\Delta\mathrm{wOBA}$ hitter, which is only +.0065 wOBA points above the mean.
-We conclude that in clutch situations, we expect Jonah Heim to perform .0065 wOBA points better than his low leverage wOBA.
-This is how we'll quote clutch skill, as the number of wOBA points above the observed mean clutch skill.
+Despite us measuring a .058$\,\Delta\mathrm{wOBA}$, which is *seven* standard deviations above the mean clutch skill, when we regress, we find that Jonah Heim turns out to be a -.014$\,\Delta\mathrm{wOBA}$ hitter, so we expect Jonah Heim to perform only 0.014 wOBA points lower than his low leverage wOBA, which is .0065 wOBA points above the mean.
+This is how we'll quote expected clutch skill, as the number of wOBA points above the observed mean clutch skill.
 Doing this for every batter in our group, here's the list of the top and bottom 10 in clutch skill:

 $$
 \Large